HungJuiChen/Applied-Parallel-Programming/README.md

-Here's a README file for your **Applied Parallel Programming** project based on your report:

----

 # Applied Parallel Programming

 This repository contains the implementation and optimization of convolution operations using CUDA in an **Applied Parallel Programming** project.
 The project focuses on optimizing parallel execution using various CUDA techniques to enhance the performance of convolutional neural networks (CNNs).